Prince Miguel, Duke of Viseu: Marriage

 On 9 July 1909 Miguel's engagement to the American heiress, Anita Stewart was announced in London.
 Stewart was the daughter of William Rhinelander Stewart and Annie Armstrong.
 After her parents divorced in August 1906, her mother married the millionaire James Henry Smith, then the socialite Jean de Saint-Cyr on April 25, 1915.

 Miguel and Anita Stewart were married at Tulloch Castle near Dingwall in Scotland on 15 September 1909.
 This was the first royal wedding in Scotland since the days of the Stuarts.
 Shortly before the wedding Stewart was created Prinzessin von Braganza (Princess of Braganza) by the Austrian Emperor Francis Joseph.
 Upon his marriage Miguel was able to keep his place in the line of succession as morganatic marriages did not exist in Portuguese law.

-Out of this union, three children were born, all of whom used the title Prince or Princess until 1920, when their parents' marriage was deemed to be in contravention of royal law:
+Out of this union, three children were born, all of whom used the title Prince or Princess until 21 July 1920, when their parents' marriage was deemed to be in contravention of royal law, and when Prince Miguel renounced, for them and himself, his rights of succession to the Portuguese throne.

-Isabel Maria "Nadejda" de Bragança (1910–1946), who married Wlodzimierz "Vadim" Dorozynski in Capri, Italy on August 16, 1930.
-They divorced in 1932 and in 1942, she married René Millet.

-John de Bragança (1912–1991), who married Winifred Dodge Seyburn in 1948.
-They divorced in 1953 and in 1971, he was married to Katharine (née King) Bahnson (1921–2007).

-Miguel de Bragança (1915–1996), a St. George School graduate who married Anne Hughson in 1946.